 If you'd like to visit Homer Ranch Preserve...

 Unless drought conditions prevent doing so, Homer Ranch Preserve reopens annually on November 1 on WEEKENDS ONLY, from sunrise to sunset.
 This SRT preserve closes every summer on June 1 due to fire danger.
 However, closure dates are subject to change based on conditions.

-Cost: Sequoia Riverlands Trust is a nonprofit organization that owns and manages seven nature preserves, including Homer Ranch.
-It is our mission to keep these beautiful places open for the public.
-There is no fee to visit our preserves, but we do ask that you donate to help us keep these spaces accessible for generations to come.
+Sequoia Riverlands Trust is a nonprofit organization whose mission to keep our preserves open for the public.
+There is no fee to visit our preserves, but visitor donations help us maintain these spaces for generations to come.